The Romantic Comedy

 - In Mai-HiME, Natsuki and Shizuru's relationship is left as ambiguous as humanly possible at the end of the series, fueled by the question of whether Natsuki's "love" was meant in a friendly or romantic way, giving fuel to thousands of shippers to resolve it in Fan Fic.
 The supplemental material released later makes things a lot clearer, with the artbook implying a hook-up after Shizuru's graduation.

 - Mahou Sensei Negima!'s "Where Are They Now?"
-Epilogue states that Kotarou and Natsumi got married and heavily implies that Konoka and Setsuna did, too.
+Epilogue states that Kotarou and Natsumi got married and heavily implies (in a roundabout way) that Konoka and Setsuna did, too.
 Both couples had become partners by that stage, but although that effectively marked them as Official Couples they didn't see themselves as together until then.
+Except probably Konoka, who ostensibly acted as if they were on a date whenever they went out somewhere − her Pactio kiss was also way longer and deeper than necessary.

 - The anime ending of MÄR is either this trope or Last Minute Hookup, depending on how you look at it.
 (Between Ginta and Snow/Koyuki).
 Possibly the manga as well, but it's nowhere near as suggestive.